 All staff are encouraged to strive to understand the child they’re working with, so they can participate actively in the development of an effective and efficient intervention program that addresses the most important needs of the child.
 IBC staff develop “intensive behavioral treatment” programs rather than generic treatment plans, and strive to include the child, the parent(s), all assigned IBC staff, and all other adults involved in the child’s life in the treatment planning process.
 Treatment embraces the principles of Applied Behavior Analysis (ABA) and “wraparound” philosophy.
 Treatment effectiveness is monitored on a weekly basis from the parent’s perspective and the child’s progress is charted graphically for review as necessary by parents, teachers, supervisors, and funding agency representatives.

-TSS/BHT providers are encouraged to contact their Behavior Consultant/Specialist supervisor at any time if they have any question about their work with a child in-between scheduled supervision meetings.
+BHT providers are encouraged to contact their Behavior Consultant supervisor at any time if they have any question about their work with a child in-between scheduled supervision meetings.
 Some BHT supervision is delivered while the BHT provider is delivering treatment services and this supervision time is compensated at the usual BHT provider rate.

 Send us E-mail with your Cover letter and Resume: email@example.com